|

 Neptune.
 Among the characters seen on the sidewalk is a bald guy in

 a white robe that has a large number "9" on front.
-He is trying to
+He is

 hand out some literature (or so it seems).